Germanic dragon

 Urnes-style runestone U 887 (1070–1100), Skillsta, Sweden, showing a runic dragon and a bipedal winged dragon.

 An 11th century Norse dragonhead decoration, possibly for a reliquary.

+Viking Age armlet with twin dragon heads, Lye parish, Gotland, Sweden.

 Worm, wurm or wyrm (wyrm; ormr; wurm), meaning serpent, are archaic terms for dragons (draca; dreki/*draki; trahho) in the wider Germanic mythology and folklore, in which they are often portrayed as large venomous snakes and hoarders of gold.
 Especially in later tales, however, they share many common features with other dragons in European mythology, such as having wings.

-Prominent worms attested in medieval Germanic works include the dragon that killed Beowulf, the central dragon in the Völsung Cycle – Fáfnir, Níðhöggr, and the great sea serpent, Jǫrmungandr, including subcategories such as lindworms and sea serpents.
+Prominent worms attested in medieval Germanic works include the dragon that killed Beowulf, the central dragon in the Völsung Cycle – Fáfnir, Nidhogg (Níðhǫggr), and the great world serpent, Jǫrmungandr, including subcategories such as lindworms and sea serpents.

 Terminology

 A Swedish lindworm drawn by Swedish illustrator John Bauer, 1911.
 The Swedish lindworm lacks wings and limbs.